Research

 Megan Copeland joined the lab in 2022 as biology Ph.D. student.
 Megan's research broadly focuses on understanding genome structure.
 Her career interests include industry positions coinciding with genomics, bioinformatics, and forensics.

 Andres Barboza Pereira joined the lab in 2023 as a Genetics Ph.D. student.
-Andres has interests in evolution, genome structure, and Chondrichthyes (sharks and rays).
+Andres has interests in evolution and genome structure.
+He enjoys theoretical and computational approaches to answering questions in biology.

 Alumni